JSON format

 ]

-• Initial positions are computed with a d3-force simulation.
+- Initial positions are computed with a force-directed simulation (a Rust/WASM port of the d3-force model).
 Layout runs in a Web Worker and emits ~12 batches before settling.